Electric Vehicle Parts And Components Market Size and Share

 Electric Vehicle Parts And Components Market Analysis by Mordor Intelligence

-The electric vehicle parts and components market size is valued at USD 210.28 billion in 2025 and is forecast to reach USD 289.73 billion by 2030, advancing at a 6.62% CAGR.
+The electric vehicle parts and components market was valued at USD 210.28 billion in 2025 and estimated to grow from USD 223.15 billion in 2026 to reach USD 299.93 billion by 2031, at a CAGR of 6.12% during the forecast period (2026-2031).
 Slower expansion versus the earlier double-digit phase signals a shift toward supply–demand balance as scale manufacturing, component standardization, and predictable policy frameworks replace the momentum of early adoption.
 Declining lithium-ion battery costs, synchronized zero-emission mandates, and rapid public fast-charging roll-outs sustain demand, while OEM migration to 800 V platforms lifts semiconductor content per vehicle.
 Moderate fragmentation persists because traditional Tier-1 suppliers, battery specialists, and fab-driven semiconductor firms compete across different component layers.
 Regional supply-chain localization strategies and critical-mineral sourcing challenges continue to shape pricing power and capital-spending priorities across the value chain[1]“Software-defined vehicle architecture white paper,”, Continental AG, continental.com.

 Key Report Takeaways